NETWAYS/check_logstash/README.md

 ### Pipeline

-Checks the status of Logstash pipelines.
+Determines the health of Logstash pipelines via "inflight events".
+These events are calculated as such: `inflight events = events.In - events.Out`

+Hint: Use the queue backpressure for Logstash 8.

 ```bash
 Usage: